Choosing Mediation 3

 Family disputes are often anchored in issues that arose in childhood, whether it is sibling rivalry, how one parent favored one child over another, or any one of the many facets of family drama that every family has.

-Leveraging his nearly two decades of standing up for clients, DCDM’s owner Dheeraj K. Singhal enjoys working with families to resolve their disputes.
-Clients choose Dheeraj because he brings a family-focused perspective that puts the family and the relationships before the money.
+Leveraging his nearly two decades of standing up for clients, DCDM’s owner Dhiiraj K. Singhal enjoys working with families to resolve their disputes.
+Clients choose Dhiiraj because he brings a family-focused perspective that puts the family and the relationships before the money.

-Depending on the complexity of the issues, Dheeraj will work with other mediators to create a tag-team, where Dheeraj focuses on the family issues and the other mediator focuses on providing a trial-based perspective of how a court or jury may rule on various issues.
+Depending on the complexity of the issues, Dhiiraj will work with other mediators to create a tag-team, where Dhiiraj focuses on the family issues and the other mediator focuses on providing a trial-based perspective of how a court or jury may rule on various issues.